ariady-putra/purchase-button-plugin/README.md

 ## TODO
 - Provide a component to display error / transaction status for user feedback, currently it's only logged at console.
-- Support tokens other than ADA
+- Support tokens other than ADA.